LivelyVideo/tutorials/upload-tutorial/README.md

 Lively's Upload requires clients to use an access token that their service has published.

-1) Create an endpoint that will retrieve an access token from LivelyVideo for a given user
+- Create an endpoint that will retrieve an access token from LivelyVideo for a given user (can be found in server/index.js)
-2) Instantiate the client library with that endpoint
+- Instantiate the client library with that endpoint

 This will enable the client library to retrieve authorization tokens as shown in server/index.js with the `getAccessToken` method